NextronSystems/nextron-helper-scripts/thor-seed/README.md

 A switching parameter that does not accept any value, but rather is used to tell the function to open the path location where the file was downloaded to.

+### -RandomDelay

+A random delay in seconds before the scan starts.
+This is helpful when you start the script on thousands of end systems to avoid system (VM host) or network  (package retrieval) overload by distributing the load over a defined time range.

 ### -QuickScan

 Perform a quick scan only.
 This reduces scan time by 80%, skipping "Eventlog" scan and checking the most relevant locations in "Filesystem" scan only.